umputun/reproxy/README.md

 2. file provider - setting optional field `assets: true`
 3. docker provider - `reproxy.assets=web-root:location`, i.e. `reproxy.assets=/web:/var/www`.

 Assets server supports caching control with the `--assets.cache=<duration>` parameter. `0s` duration (default) turns caching control off.
 A duration is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "1.5h" or "2h45m".
-Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h" and "d".

 There are two ways to set cache duration:
 1. A single value for all static assets.
 This is as simple as `--assets.cache=48h`.